Skip to main content

 Why it matters

-When something goes wrong, you need the exact tool call, the exact arguments, the exact response, and the exact session, not a sanitized summary.
+When something goes wrong you need the exact call, arguments, response, persona, and session, not a sanitized summary.

 How it works

-Audit event log with searchable rows and a detail drawer for a selected call
+Audit event log with filters, sortable columns, and a detail drawer for a selected call

 Why it matters